Master in Health Sciences

 Research internship

-A research internship is a mandatory module of the study program.
-Students will have the chance to gain first-hand experience in applying their knowledge and skills in a health sciences environment, research and practice.
-Internships can be done within our own research groups at the Faculty of Health Sciences and Medicine, or with our partner institutions such as
+The research internship is a mandatory module of the study program.
+Students gain first-hand experience applying their knowledge and skills in health sciences research and practice.
+Internships can be completed within our own research groups at the Faculty of Health Sciences and Medicine or with our partner institutions, including:

 - Swiss Paraplegic Research